Alfresco/docs-alfresco/sap/latest/install/index.md

 To set up the SAP Connector in clustered landscapes for high availability:

 1. Install the `sap-content-connector-repo-5.x.amp` for Content Services on each node in the cluster.

+    >  **Important:** Make sure you only use the merged SAP Connector repository AMP file, which includes the native SAP libraries, as described in [Installing overview]({% link sap/latest/install/index.md %}).

 2. Install the `sap-content-connector-share-5.x.amp` for Alfresco Share on each node in the cluster.
-3. The `alfresco-global.properties` on each node must be updated with the SAP related properties.
+3. Update the `alfresco-global.properties` with the SAP related properties.
-4. On the SAP side, for each SAP Content Repository (transaction `OAC0`) the HTTP-Server must point to the load balancer instead of a dedicated application server instance.
+4. On the SAP side, for each SAP Content Repository (transaction `OAC0`), the HTTP-Server must point to the load balancer instead of a dedicated application server instance.
 See the Content Services documentation for [high availability]({% link content-services/latest/admin/cluster.md %}#scenariohighthrucluster).